by Alina Livneva10 September '19

 The nature of abstraction

 There is no consensus about the definition and abstraction nature.
 Nevertheless, this is a legitimate style of art.
-In fact, abstract artworks can mean many different things for a person, thus, giving him or her a lot of freedom and room for creativity.
-Art abstract allows people to explore things that they see in their mind rather than with their eyes.
-There is a distinction between creating artworks from forms that are not drawn from the visible world and abstracting from appearances.
+Artworks can mean many different things for a person, thus, giving him or her a lot of freedom and room for creativity.
+Art abstract allows people to explore things that they see in their minds rather than with their eyes.
+There is a distinction between creating artworks from forms that are not drawn from the visible world or abstracted from appearances.

-There are many ways to classify abstract art.
-One of the approaches divides types of abstract art into the following groups:
+There are many ways to classify and one of the approaches divides it into the following groups:

-Curvilinear abstract art has its roots in Celtic art.
+Curvilinear has its roots in Celtic art.
 This style involves the use of interlace patterns, knots (8 basic types), and spirals (such as triskelion).
 The curvilinear style is characterized by smooth flowing curved lines which are used to form abstract patterns like swirls, circles, and spirals.
 Sometimes these curving lines are used to represent human facial features as well.
-In this form of abstract art, you will not find any right angles or straight lines.
+In this form, you will not find any right angles or straight lines.

-Color abstraction is characterized by the use of color to make the objects appear as detached from reality.
-The color-related or light-related abstract art can be observed in the works of Oscar Claude Monet and Joseph Mallord William Turner.
-This type of abstract art is characterized by a swirl of pigment in every painting which eventually makes the pigment indistinguishable.
+Colour abstraction is characterized by the use of color to make the objects appear as detached from reality.
+The color-related or light-related art is observed in the works of Oscar Claude Monet and Joseph Mallord William Turner.
+This type is characterized by a swirl of pigment in every painting, which eventually makes the pigment indistinguishable.

-Abstract geometric art appeared in 1908 and was represented by such movements as Cubism.
-As its name suggests, geometric abstraction is a form of abstract art which uses geometric forms and shapes like squares, triangles, rectangles, and circles.
+Abstract geometric art appeared in 1908, represented by such movements as Cubism.
+As its name suggests, geometric abstraction is a form of abstract which uses geometric forms and shapes like squares, triangles, rectangles, and circles.
 As art styles became more and more boundless in the 20th century, geometric abstraction gradually gained in popularity.
-Unlike art from the Renaissance period which was underpinned by the logic of perspective in an attempt to make objects as real and lifelike as possible, geometric abstraction is quite the opposite because of its two-dimensional approach.
+The logic of perspective underpins Renaissance art as an attempt to make objects as real and lifelike as possible.
+Geometric abstraction is quite the opposite because of its two-dimensional approach.
 Moreover, this art form strays far from representing real-life objects.
 Theo van Doesburg, Pablo Picasso, Piet Mondrian.

-Abstract Expressionism united the painters who filled their canvases with fields of color and abstract forms, but also those who attacked their canvases with vigorous gestural expressionism.
+Abstract Expressionism united the painters who filled their canvases with color and abstract forms, but also those who attacked their canvases with vigorous gestural Expressionism.
 They were committed to art as expressions of the self, born out of profound emotion and universal themes.

-Abstract art showing emotion employs abstraction to represent nature, unlike geometric art which is completely anti-nature.
+Art showing emotion employs abstraction to represent nature, unlike geometric art, which is entirely anti-nature.

-Gestural abstract art refers to a particular process of making art.
-In gesture art, the process of creating paintings becomes central because artists of this style often use brushes in unconventional ways and the brushwork is in many cases rapid and loose.
-Here, the subject of the painting is not important; rather it is the way it gets painted.
-While most art forms have a premeditated approach to applying paint, gestural abstract art depends on intuition.
+Gestural abstract refers to a particular process of making art.
+In gesture art, the process of creating paintings becomes central because artists of this style often use brushes in unconventional ways, and the brushwork is in many cases, rapid and loose.
+Here, the subject of the painting is not essential; instead, it is the way it gets painted.
+While most art forms have a conscious approach to applying paint, gestural depends on intuition.

-Finally, minimalist abstract art is stripped of any external associations and references.
-As geometric abstraction gained popularity in the 20th century, it slowly paved the way for minimalist abstract art.
-As its name suggests, minimalist abstract art or minimal art uses geometric shapes, mostly squares and rectangles in an overly simplified manner.
-Unlike geometric abstraction which is solely based on a two-dimensional approach, minimalist abstract art can also be three-dimensional in nature.
+Finally, the minimalist type is stripped of any external associations and references.
+As its name suggests, minimalist or minimal art uses geometric shapes, mostly squares and rectangles in an overly simplified manner.
+Unlike geometric abstraction, which solely bases on a two-dimensional approach, minimalist can also be three-dimensional.